-If I said a customer is looking for head unit A. He/she searches “buy head unit “A” in Toronto” in Google.
+If I said a customer is looking for head unit A., He/she searches “buy head unit “A” in Toronto” in Google.
 They now come into your store because Google said you sell it.
-Actually, I missed a step, he/she searched head unit “A” on eBay, Amazon and various US sites establishing a price.
-Currently, the Canadian dollar is trading at $0.78 USD as I write this article.
+Actually, I missed a step; he/she searched head unit “A” on eBay, Amazon, and various US sites establishing a price.
+Currently, the Canadian dollar is trading at $0.78 as I write this article.
 Knowing this exchange rate is very important because of this example:

 $279.99 x 1.28 (exchange) = $ 359.98 CND plus taxes, duties etc.

-Ask the customer “What features do you like about head unit A”?
+Ask the customer, “What features do you like about head unit A”?
 Ask him about his vehicle.
-Go out to their vehicle, I will say again, “go out to their vehicle”.
-If head unit “A” has all the features they want, why would they listen to you the “slimy salesperson”?
+Go out to their vehicle; I will say again, “go out to their vehicle.”
+If the head unit “A” has all the features they want, why would they listen to you, the “slimy salesperson”?

-Is there a GPS on the dash, satellite radio, back up camera, cellphone charging wires in power socket (this would tell you what phone they have by connector or color), does it have “Y” connector in the power socket?
+Is there a GPS on the dash, satellite radio, back up camera, cellphone charging wires in the power socket (this would tell you what phone they have by connector or color)?
+Does it have a “Y” connector in the power socket?
 All of this information is very important in the selling process.
-As a professional sales person, this allows you to recognize what the customer needs for features or integration of their technology into their vehicle.
+As a professional salesperson, this allows you to recognize what the customer needs for features or integrate their technology into their vehicle.
 Every customer is unique in this way.
 The dashboard is a snapshot of their wants and needs.
 Successful salespeople will recognize these needs and have a conversation with the customer:

 “I noticed multiple charging cords in your car…”

 “Wouldn’t it be nice to get rid of the satellite radio from your dashboard and have it perfectly integrated into the head unit?”